smooney211993/meshop/README.md

 # meshop
+Please sign in using these credentials.

+email : admin@example.com
+password : hello

 A e-commerce that is built on a MERN STACK.  https://meshop2000.herokuapp.com/

 A fully responsive online retail web application with the UI built with React-Bootstrap.